theodo-fintech/japcalculator/README.md

-This project was originally created by a former Sipios software engineer [Sebastien Lubineau](https://www.linkedin.com/in/sebastien-lubineau/) : [https://github.com/sebastien-lb/japcalculator](https://github.com/sebastien-lb/japcalculator)
+This project was originally created by a former Sipios software engineer [Sebastien Lubineau](https://www.linkedin.com/in/sebastien-lubineau/) : [https://github.com/sebastien-lb/japcalculator](https://github.com/sebastien-lb/japcalculator).
+It belongs to a university course, I didn't write the code presented in this repository.

 ## Available Scripts